One Froggy Evening: Sequel

 In 1995, Chuck Jones reprised Michigan J. Frog in a cartoon titled Another Froggy Evening, with Jeff McCarthy providing the frog's voice.
 In Another Froggy Evening, Michigan is shown to have always existed.
-Men from the Stone Age (during the erection of Stonehenge), Roman Empire, and American colonies, all of whom resemble the man from the original short, fail to profit off the singing frog, who still performs early 20th-century-style showtunes.
+Men from the Stone Age (during the erection of Stonehenge), Roman Empire (under the reign of "Saladus Caesar"), and American Revolutionary War, all of whom resemble the man from the original short, fail to profit off the singing frog, who still performs early 20th-century-style showtunes regardless of the time period.
 In some shots, the frog displays a degree of anthropomorphism, but not musical talent, in front of others by willingly hiding himself in his box.
-Finally, just as Michigan is about to be eaten by a starving man deserted on an island, he is abducted by Marvin the Martian, who discovers the frog understands the Martian language.
-The frog invites Marvin to hear him sing, and they perform a duet as the spaceship flies away.
+Finally, just as Michigan is about to be eaten by a castaway (who also resembles the original man) on a small, deserted island, he is abducted aboard a flying saucer by Marvin the Martian, who discovers the frog understands the Martian language.
+The frog invites Marvin to hear him sing, and they perform a duet as the saucer flies away.

-Inspirations
+The background crowd in the Roman Empire includes caricatures of Jones, animated by Warren O'Neill, and Siskel and Ebert, animated by Mort Drucker.

+Inspiration

 The premise of One Froggy Evening has some similarity to that of the 1944 Columbia Pictures film Once Upon a Time starring Cary Grant in which a dancing caterpillar is kept in a shoebox.
 It was common for Warner Bros. to parody scenes from well-known live action films for its Merrie Melodies productions.
 Once Upon a Time, in turn, was based on "My Client Curley", a 1940 radio play adapted by Norman Corwin from a magazine story by Lucille Fletcher.
 Ol' Rip, a horned toad "discovered" in an 1897 time capsule inside the cornerstone of the Eastland County, Texas courthouse in 1928, is also said to have inspired the premise.

-Some of the Frog's physical movements are evocative of ragtime-era greats such as Bert Williams, who was known for sporting a top hat and cane, and performing the type of flamboyant, high-kick cakewalk dance steps demonstrated by the frog in Hello!
-Ma Baby.
-Williams was also a prominent figure in The Frogs club.